Message from the Superintendent

 Welcome!
 We are very excited about all of the great things happening in CHISD!
 We are committed to being a STUDENT CENTERED SCHOOL and preparing FUTURE READY STUDENTS.

 Chapel Hill High School provides exceptional educational opportunities to students, including: AP and Dual Credit courses, Culinary Arts, Health Science, Music, Welding, Robotics, Rocketry, Drafting/Engineering and so much more.
-We are so excited about the opening of Chapel Hill Collegiate, an Early College High School partnership with Tyler Junior College.
+We are so excited about our Chapel Hill Collegiate, an Early College High School partnership with Tyler Junior College.
 In addition to a strong academic program, CHHS offers many successful extra-curricular and student service opportunities to our students through Band, Dance, Athletics, Student Senate, and National Honor Society, just to name a few.

 I want you to know that CHISD is committed to preparing your child with the necessary skills for success in the 21st Century!
 In fact, you may have heard a lot of talk about 21st Century Skills in education recently and may have wondered what these skills are and why these skills are important to your child.
 In order for our students to be successful in today’s life and work environments, they will require far more thinking skills and content knowledge.
 Our students must have the ability to navigate the complex life and work environments in our globally competitive information age.
 This will require us to provide real world learning that will equip our students with specific skills to survive in the 21st Century in careers that have not even been created.